cristianglezm/EvoGarden/Planning.md

     -   Maintaining the master actor state (`grid`, `tick` count).
     -   Updating the environment (weather & seasons).
     -   Building Quadtrees for efficient spatial querying.
+    -   **Processing User Interventions**: Processes a queue of `pendingActions` (e.g., triggered weather events, new actor introductions from the Tools Panel) at the start of each tick.
     -   Delegating global behaviors (nutrient healing, insect reproduction) to the `EcosystemManager`.
     -   Iterating through actors and calling their individual behavior modules.
     -   Calculating a `TickSummary` of the current state.